Shivshive/Sample/readme.txt

 	Buffalo
 	Parrot
 --> THis is the develop branch of beasty-2.
 THat need to be merged in beasty-2 only. and then destroyed.
+-->develop branch.  create pull request to merge in master..